Charlie-Mei/Charlie-Mei.github.io/content/strategizing-customer-retention.md

----
-layout: post
-title: Strategizing customer retention with customer review data
+## Strategizing customer retention with customer review data
-author: ''
----

 As customer needs grow more and more complex and nuanced, businesses require an ever deeper understanding of their customers in order to boost customer retention and brand loayalty.
 Anonymized product reviews provide a treasure grove of data for companies to use to better understand their customer markets.